pandekan/tomography_alignment/README.md

 # Installation

-To simply install the package `tomoalign` as an editable package, please do:
+To simply install the package `tomoalign` from [pyproject.toml](./pyproject.toml) as an editable package, please do:

 ```bash
 pip install -e .